 In May 2003, a terms of reference (TOR) for the MiP WG was developed in accordance with the RBM partnership strategic plan for "going to scale" with implementation of key interventions for the control of malaria during pregnancy.
 This current TOR is a fourth revision of that developed in 2003 following the RBM Change Initiative and new strategic direction of the RBM Partnership proposed at the 11th RBM Board Meeting.

 Areas of Focus:

 The MiP WG promotes WHO's three evidence-based strategies for the prevention and treatment of malaria in pregnancy in stable malaria transmission countries: the delivery, distribution and routine use of insecticide-treated nets (ITNs) in pregnant women, the scale up of intermittent preventive treatment in pregnancy with sulfadoxine-pyrimethamine (IPTp-SP) and appropriate case management through prompt and effective diagnosis and treatment of malaria in pregnant women.

 This three-pronged approach should be delivered through routine focused antenatal care (FANC) as part of a comprehensive package of evidence-based services for all pregnant women.
 At present, WHO recommends at least four antenatal visits during pregnancy, and each visit should be seen as an opportunity to deliver MiP services.

-For further information, please refer to the MiPWG Revised Terms of Reference adopted at the 18th RBM Board meeting in May 2010.
+For further information, please refer to the MiPWG Revised Terms of Reference adopted in January 2014 following the 25th RBM Partnership Board meeting.